-106.14 discretion of The Association until the next running of that Championship.
-Such trophies can only be released to an authorised representative of The Association.
-107 CONDUCT OF MEMBERS 107.01 The Association will not tolerate any verbal or physical abuse of its Members or Officials.
-107.02 Any Driver, Riding Crew, Boat Owner or other class of Member of The Association that is found to have verbally or physically abused another Driver, Riding Crew, Boat Owner, Official, APBA Official or member of the public at an Event or meeting of The Association or Council will be disqualified immediately from that Event or meeting and will be asked to leave the venue.
-107 03 A Driver and/or Boat Owner will be deemed to be responsible for the conduct and behaviour of their
+106.13 When the winner of an Australasian Championship trophy cannot meet the requirements of Rule 106.12, custody of the trophy will revert to The Association and the trophy will be kept at the discretion of The Association until the next running of that Championship.
+106.14 Such trophies can only be released to an authorised representative of The Association.
+407 CONDUCT OF MEMBERS 107 CONDUCT OF MEMBERS 107.01 The Association will not tolerate any verbal or physical abuse of its Members or Officials.

+or member of the public at an Event or meeting of The Association or Council will be disqualified immediately from that Event or meeting and will be asked to leave the venue.

-A Driver and/or Boat Owner will be deemed to be responsible for the conduct and behaviour of their Crew Members.
-In the event that a Crew Member is found to have verbally or physically abused a Driver, Riding Crew, Boat Owner, Official, APBA Official or member of the public at an Event and such Crew Member is not a member of The Association, the Driver and/or Boat Owner will be handed the penalty.
+107.03 A Driver and/or Boat Owner will be deemed to be responsible for the conduct and behaviour of their Crew Members.
+In the event that a Crew Member is found to have verbally or physically abused a Driver, Riding Crew, Boat Owner, Official, APBA Official or member of the public at an Event and such Crew Member is not a member of The Association, the Driver and/or Boat Owner will be handed